|

 Visiting Kawasan Falls without canyoneering

 I have visited Kawasan Falls many times and it’s always impressed me.
 The colour of the water is magnificent, and when you see photos on Instagram and Social Media, you may think it can’t possibly be that blue in real life.
 I am here to tell you that it is, and the stunning colour comes from the high amount of limestone deposits in the area.
-For an awesome day trip, Kawasan Falls can be easily twinned with nearby Montpeller Falls, Cambais Falls or Lambug Beach.
+For an awesome day trip, Kawasan Falls can be easily twinned with nearby Lambug Beach.
 Our trip to Kawasan Falls begun by parking our scooter and walking through the entrance gate.
 We walked along a purpose built path beside the river for about 5-10 minutes to the ticket office.
 After paying a small entrance fee, we continued our journey passing lush trees, pretty flowers, and series of small waterfalls.

 After about 10 minutes, we reached the first waterfall.
 Cascading 40 metres through the jungle, it’s the biggest and most commercial of the three.

 We visited at 8am and were the only people here, so we were able to take the photos we wanted, and admire the beauty of the waterfall.
-Prior to lockdown, there used to be many eateries and tables for hire but I believe they are currently closed.

 This turquoise pool is unreal …. seriously unbelievable.